JohanRodin/tensor/README.md

 Step 1.
 Download the .zip file.
 Unzip it to a directory on your computer.
 Open .yml file for editing.

 Step 2.
 Locate the section called training data reference name in the .yml file.
 Add your COS credentials.
+You need to change the access_key_id, secret_access_key and bucket name.

 ![](images/02.png)